SmithsonianTropicalDataPortal/STDP_Documentation/docs/file_level_metadata.md

 Alternatively, you can attach additional documentation that helps to describe your data.
 This can include a **README** document, **Data Dictionary**, and some sort of **Categorical Codebook**, if applicable.

-Functionally, this will capture the same information that would have otherwsie been noted in the portal interface but is now added as a user friendly set of descriptive files.
+Functionally, this will capture the same information that would have otherwise been noted in the portal interface but is now added as a user friendly set of descriptive files.
 It is useful to create a data dictionary to describe your tabular data and accompany deposit in a repository so that others can interpret and reuse your data.

 #### What is a Data Dictionary?